adityapatelgithub/Expressions-and-Functions/README.md

 # Expressions-and-Functions
-The purpose of this academic project was to simulate how machine computes arithmetic expressions and functions (ex: var= z + 3 * factorial (7)).
+The purpose of this academic project was to simulate (using Python) how machine computes arithmetic expressions and functions (ex: var= z + 3 * factorial (7)).